andela/rails-api-practice/README.md

     > end

-7. So we created some models without TDD.
+7. So we created some models without TDD since we created the models first before writing tests.
 Let's try from here on out to abide by TDD standards.
 We will cover testing in the branch called testing-models-and-bottles.

 #### Recap
 * We created a rails api app with the rails-api gem and the rails-api command.
 * We explored models, migrations, and the schema (the representation of the database).
-* We used the generator command for models which was
+* We used the generator command for models which was:

 ```Bash
 rails g model ModelName column_name:data_type